 Small ring banner that Lothric messengers use.

-If hoisted up outside of the large castle gate, carriers will come along.
+If raised outside of the large castle gate, carriers will come along.

-After the High Wall was born and the path to the Undead Town was broken, some messengers hoisted up this flag.
+After the High Wall was born and the path to the Undead Town was broken, some messengers raised this flag.
 With a mission, and no means to return.

 For this reason, the operations in this campaign focused on quarantining the region and restoring order rather than conquest, as Vordt and the Outrider Knight stationed at the Undead Settlement church exemplify.
 Both guard choke points leading out of Lothric, thereby preventing passage for anyone hoping to escape the capital.
 Emma is aware of Vordt’s role and thus decries the “watchdog” at the city gates.
 They weren’t alone either.
 After Greirat loots the Undead Settlement, he acquires items belonging to the Pontiff Knights.
 Some of Sulyvahn’s eyes were apparently dispatched along with his future beasts.
 By basing themselves in town, they could remain far from the action while still safeguarding the quarantine in case someone managed to breach Vordt’s defense, monitoring the situation and collecting information in the meantime.
 They were to ensure that the Pontiff’s will was faithfully enacted even as his army turned into beasts.
 And once the campaign was over, they would have given Sullyvahn their full report — plus a few new watchdogs.